kalbergaria/568_WiFi/README.md

 Once you have the only thing you will want to be updating in your own projects is the source code

+## Submodule Cloning
+Digilent's vivado library is included with this repo but quite large so it's linked.

+If you wish to use it, run:
+`git submodule update --init --recursive`

 ## Running this Project on Your Board
 If you wish to see the project within this repository function on your board, open the porject then